sherlockdoyle/Python-Codes/README.md

 # Python-Codes
-A storehouse of different algorithms in Python
+A storehouse of different algorithms in Python.

 ## Implemented algorithms
 - ### [Graph](/graph)